fbpx

 Umm Qais Jordan_STOCK-U

-Nestled in the hills above the Jordan Valley, just 2-hours north of Amman, is a diverse array of sights to see in the northwesternmost corner of Jordan.
+Nestled in the hills above the Jordan Valley, just 2-hours from Amman, is a diverse array of sights to see in Northern Jordan.
 This site was famously known as the ruins of the Decapolis city of Gadara, but today it’s known as Umm Qais, meaning ‘Mother of Qais’.

 This site is divided into three main areas: the archaeological site of Gadara, the traditional Umm Qais village, and the modern town of Umm Qais.
 The variety of influence in this area plays a large part to the drastic juxtaposition you’ll see between an abandoned Ottoman-era village and ancient Roman ruins.